Chapter 3: Guide to Sawmill Blades

 Band Mill Blades

 Band saw machines use a thin continuous strip of steel as a blade.
 They require less power than circular sawmills and produce less kerf loss.
 Band saws are a more economical and versatile option if high productivity is not a concern.
 You can get up to 20% more lumber out a log with a band saw blade than a circular blade and a kerf of about 3/32 inch versus 1/4 inch.
 A band saw offers great flexibility allowing you to cut smooth, unusual shapes to make anything you want for customers.

-Wide band saws commonly refer to industrial sawmill blades.
+Wide band saw blades are used for industrial sawmilling purposes.
 Modern wide band saw blades are huge steel belts which may be 14 inches wide.
 They travel over pulleys and cut through large logs that are too big for circular saws.
 Wide band saw blades are manufactured to suit an industrial sawmill’s production needs.
 There are several types of wide band saw blades, such as Stellite-tipped blades, which are ideal for working with hardwoods.
 Large sawmills require stationary band saw machinery to produce quality lumber efficiently.